 Usual mistaken belief: If a current or prior customer gave your name as a credit reference, you can say anything you choose.
 Never discuss your debtor’s financial situation with a third party other than in a permitted exchange of credit information with a valid credit bureau—and check with the company attorney prior to speaking to the credit bureau.

-When credit information is disapproving, people can, and do, take legal action for wrongdoing.
+When credit information is disapproving, people can and do, take legal action for wrongdoing.
 Do not give out any credit information, unless you have a customer’s permission in writing.

-Best course of action: Refrain from comments unrelated to the facts of the missing payment.
+The best course of action: Refrain from comments unrelated to the facts of the missing payment.
 If your comments or

 jokes are viewed aloud in court in a mutter, they will sound like hateful attacks.